Tophet: Archaeological evidence

 The figural decoration on the stone monuments takes different forms in different regions.
 In Carthage, geometric patterns were preferred.
 In Sardinia, human figures are more common.
 Inscriptions are most common in the Carthage tophet, where there are thousands of examples.
 There are some from other tophets as well.
 Matthew McCarty cites CIS I.2.511 as a typical inscription:

 To Lady Tanit, face of Baal, and to Lord Baal Hammon: [that] which Arisham son of Bodashtart, son of Bodeshmun vowed (ndr); because he (the god) heard his (Arisham's) voice, he blessed him.

 Thus, these texts present the monument as a votive offering to the gods in thanks for a favour received from them.
 Sometimes the final clause instead reads "may he (the god) hear his voice" (i.e. in expectation of a future favour).
 The individual making the offering is almost always a single individual, nearly always male.
 The dead child is never mentioned.
 Tanit appears only in examples from Carthage.
 Other inscriptions refer to the ritual as mlk or molk.
-The meaning of this term is uncertain, but it appears to be the same word as the Biblical term "Molech" discussed above.
+The meaning of this term is uncertain, but it appears to be an analogue of the Biblical term "Molech" discussed above.
 The inscriptions distinguish between mlk b'l / mlk ʿdm (molk of a citizen/person) and mlk ʿmr (molk of a lamb).

 Over a hundred tophets have been identified.
 The earliest examples were established at Carthage, Malta, Motya in western Sicily, and Tharros in southern Sardinia, when the Phoenicians first settled in these areas in the ninth century BCE.
-The largest known tophet, the Carthage tophet, seems to have been established at this time and continued in use for at least a few decades after the city's destruction in 146 BCE.
+The largest known tophet, the Carthage tophet, seems to have been established at this time and to have continued in use for at least a few decades after the city's destruction in 146 BCE.
 The stone markers first appeared at Salammbô, Carthage around 650 BCE and spread to Motya and Tharros around 600 BCE.
 Between the fifth and third centuries BCE, tophets became more common in southern Sardinia and the Carthaginian hinterland as Phoenician settlement expanded.
-In Sicily and Sardinia, tophets slowly went out of use in the third and second centuries BCE, following the establishment of Roman control in the First Punic War.
+In Sicily and Sardinia, tophets slowly went out of use in the third and second centuries BCE, following the establishment of Roman control in the First Punic War of 264 to 241 BCE.
 In the same period in North Africa, many new tophets were established, mainly inland in Tunisia.
 Many of these tophets remained in use after the fall of Carthage in 146 BCE.
-In the late first and second centuries CE, migration resulting from military deployment patterns led to establishing new tophets in Tunisia and eastern Algeria.
+In the late-first and second centuries CE, migration resulting from military deployment-patterns led to establishing new tophets in Tunisia and eastern Algeria.
 In the Roman period, inscriptions named the god to which the monuments were dedicated as Saturn.
 In addition to infants, some of these tophets contain offerings only of goats, sheep, birds, or plants; many of the worshipers have Libyan rather than Punic names.
 Their use appears to have declined in the second and third centuries CE.